quiltdata/quilt/docs/Walkthrough/Working with the Catalog.md

 The admin page is only accessible to catalog admins.
 Only admins may create other admins, and the catalog enforces a constraint that there must always be at least one admin account on the catalog (a default one is created as part of the catalog standup process).

-You may invite new users to collaborate on your T4 bucket via email, again from the admin interface.
+You may invite new users to collaborate on your QUILT bucket via email, again from the admin interface.

 **[To learn more, check out the public demo catalog](https://allencell.quiltdata.com/b/quilt-example)**.